Celebrating Canada’s Diversity

 Tourism Harrison Hot Springs is organizing this years’ Canada Day Celebration on behalf of the Village of Harrison Hot Springs.
 Our Canada Day Celebration has been a long-standing tradition in our community and has been organized by an outstanding committee of dedicated volunteers.
 The Harrison Hot Springs Canada Day Celebration has continuously brought in 10,000 visitors annually.
 We look forward to continuing and building on this tradition.

 The Canada Day Celebration opens with a Pancake Breakfast, organized and hosted by the Harrison Hot Springs Resort and the Harrison Hot Springs Volunteer Fire Department.
-The day continues with the Pet Parade, this years’ theme “Celebrating Canada’s Diversity”, a flag-raising ceremony, music and children’s activities, a Celebration Parade, ending with the grand finale of the spectacular fireworks display.
+The day continues with the Pet Parade, this years’ theme “Mad Hatters Canadian Tea Party”, a flag-raising ceremony, music and children’s activities, Celebration Parade, ending with Rockwell’s entertainment and the HYC Light Parade.

 Our Sponsors